pranavraj575/mewzero/networks/README.md

 Supported torch layer types include `identity`, `relu`, `tanh`, `dropout`, `flatten`, `linear`, `cnn`, `maxpool`, `avgpool`.
+If a layer corresponds to a torch module, any keys that correspond to a keyword argument of that module will automatically get passed to that module.
+E.g. for `"type":"softmax"`, having the additional key `"dim":-1` will automatically pass this to create `torch.nn.Softmax(dim=-1)`.
+We describe keys that are required (and some optional ones) in detail below.

 There are also special types.
 `split` breaks the network into two parallel networks at a particular layer, and can combine the results.